HW-VMCL/hw-vmcl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Hongyuan Wang (王鸿远).
-I'm a second year M.S. student from School of Computer Scinence, Beijing Institute of Technology, supervised by [Prof. Lizhi Wang](https://wang-lizhi.github.io/).
-I received my bachelor's degree form the same school.
-I'm interested in computer photography, low-level vision, generative model, and deep learning.
+I'm a second-year M.S. student from the School of Computer Science, Beijing Institute of Technology, supervised by [Prof. Lizhi Wang](https://wang-lizhi.github.io/).
+I received my bachelor's degree from the same school.
+I'm interested in computer photography, low-level vision, generative models, and deep learning.

 I enjoy researching the working principles of neural networks and designing neural networks that are in harmony with the characteristics of data.
 I am always fascinated by the exploration of the unknown.